What does “eiga” mean in Japanese?

 Definition and meanings of “eiga”

-Japanese native speakers use this noun normally to refer to consecutive images projected on a screen.
+Japanese native speakers use this noun normally to refer to consecutive images projected on screens.

 The definition and meanings are simple and clear.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.